 Curator and Director: Laurie Jones Administrative Assistant: Michelle St. Pierre

 A Volunteer Board of Directors meets monthly.
 Rails End has several committees and Volunteers are one of our most valuable assets.
 There are many opportunities to help out at Rails End; from welcoming visitors at openings to tending the perennial garden.
-At our annual Volunteer Recognition Tea we celebrate our collective efforts.
+At our annual Volunteer Recognition Event we celebrate our collective efforts.
 Here you see some of our friends working on a group “needle felting” project during the 2015 Tea.